lapingenieur/mancho.sh/docs/tutorial.md

         mancho.sh

 You'll probably see the script doing some stuff before even printing the finder : nothing to be affraid of !
-It just searches for eventual updates and creates the program daily lists.
-For more infos about lists, look at [this](#daily-lists)
+It is just searching for eventual updates and creating the daily program lists.
+This happens once a day to save your time.
+For more infos about lists, look at [this](#daily-lists).
+Let just keep moving for now.

+You can search by

 # Daily Lists